 I stayed at Ocean Vida Beach & Dive, a middle-class resort located on the center of the beach strip.
 I recommend you stay here if your budget permits it.
 Rooms start at $80/night.
 From what I’ve seen, this really is the best place to stay.
 You can book here.

 They have a nice beach bar and a great seating area on the beach in between the palm-trees.
 If you’re not staying here, you should at least drop by for a happy hour drink (4-6pm) or dinner on the beach.
 The excellent dive shop Sea Explorers is located within the resort.

 Eating & drinking

-Don’t expect too much in terms of nightlife on Malapascua.
+Don’t expect too much in terms of nightlife on Malapascua Island.
 The seating in front of Ocean Vida is probably your best bet if you are looking to enjoy some drinks with fellow travelers at night.

 There are a few good dining options.
 Restaurant Angelina is a great locale if you like Italian food.
 It’s attached to the Tepanee Resort in the southwestern corner of the island.
 The resort itself also features a good restaurant called Amihan.
 Try the fresh seafood… you won’t regret it!

 The main thing to do on the island (except for relaxing) is diving.
 There are plenty of dive spots around the island.
 Two great options are Gato island and Calamangan Island.
 These dive spots will provide ample opportunities to see sea snakes, frog fish, white tip reef sharks, octopi, and cuttle fish.